Flutterwave/Python-v2/README.md

 ### ```.all()```

-This allows you retrieve all subaccounts
+This function allows you retrieve all created subaccounts.

-A sample all Subaccounts call is:
+A sample call is:

 ```py
 res2 = rave.SubAccount.all()